jiasong18/Ant-Media-Server-Wiki/Developer-Quick-Start.md

 * Ubuntu 16.04 or 18.04
 * Latest update of Java JDK 8.
 In the future Java 11 will be supported.
 * Apache Maven 3
-## Recommended folder structure and projects:
+## Recommended Folder Structure and Projects:
 * Clone Ant-Media-Server, Ant-Media-ServerCommon, ant-media-server-parent,  Ant-Media-Server-Service, ManagementConsole_WebApp, red5-plugins, StreamApp projects from [GitHub](https://github.com/ant-media) into `$home_directory_path/AntMedia` where `$home_directory_path` is path of your home directory.
 * If you are a Enterprise developer: clone the Ant-Media-Enterprise from Gitlab into `$home_directory_path/AntMedia`.
 * Create folder `$home_directory_path/softwares/ant-media-server` for the deployed Ant Media Server.
 Some deployment scripts like _redeploy.sh_ will copy the compiled Ant Media Server into this directory.